-The following steps are performed when control enters the execution context for function code contained in function object F, a caller provided thisArg, and a caller provided argumentsList:
+The following steps are performed when control enters the execution context for function code contained in function object F, a caller provided argumentsList, and a caller provided thisArg:

-- 1. If the function code is strict code, set the ThisBinding to thisArg. - 2.
-Else if thisArg is null or undefined, set the ThisBinding to the global object. - 3.
-Else if Type(thisArg) is not Object, set the ThisBinding to ToObject(thisArg). - 4.
-Else set the This Binding to this Arg. - 5.
-Let localEnv be the result of calling NewDeclarativeEnvironment passing the value of the [[Scope]] internal property of F as the argument. - 6.
-Set the LexicalEnvironment to localEnv. - 7.
-Set the VariableEnvironment to localEnv. - 8.
-Let code be the value of F's [[Code]] internal property. - 9.
-Perform Declaration Binding Instantiation using the function code code and argumentsList as described in 10.5.
+- 1. Let strict be the value of F's [[Strict]] internal property. - 2.
+If strict is true, set the ThisBinding to thisArg. - 3.
+Else if thisArg is null or undefined, set the ThisBinding to the global object. - 4.
+Else if Type(thisArg) is not Object, set the ThisBinding to ToObject(thisArg). - 5.
+Else set the ThisBinding to thisArg. - 6.
+Let localEnv be the result of calling NewDeclarativeEnvironment passing the value of the [[Scope]] internal property of F as the argument. - 7.
+Set the LexicalEnvironment to localEnv. - 8.
+Set the VariableEnvironment to localEnv. - 9.
+Return the result of performing Function Declaration Binding Instantiation using the function F, argumentsList, and localEnv as described in 10.5.3.